concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5596" href="#5595">:link:</a></sup></sub> fix

-* @lbenedix and @shyamz-22 fixed overriding of the provider Auth when Team Auth is empty.
-This prevents the accidental locking out of users from `main` or other teams. #5596
+* @lbenedix and @shyamz-22 improved the way auth config for teams are validated.
+Now operators cannot start a web node with an empty `--main-team-config` file, and `fly set-team` will fail if it would result in a team with no possible members.
+This prevents scenarios where users can get [accidentally locked out](https://github.com/concourse/concourse/issues/5595) of concourse. #5596